 “If your red scalp is accompanied by scaly patches and dandruff, you could have seborrheic dermatitis – a common skin condition that mainly affects your scalp.
 Issues like stress, puberty or pregnancy are often to blame.
 They can wreak havoc with our hormones, sending our body’s normal processes into a tailspin and our skin’s oil glands into overdrive.
 This manifests itself as red, inflamed and scaly skin – giving our hair a greasy appearance, together with the dandruff flakes.
 Using MONPURE’s gentle Strengthening Silk Protein Shampoo and Clarifying Scalp Scrub can help reduce oiliness and dead skin build-up.”

 “Otherwise sore, red patches of skin may be certain types of skin conditions such as psoriasis or eczema.
 Psoriasis is where the skin becomes inflamed and cell turnover goes into overdrive, which can cover the whole scalp or just occur in patches.
 It is thought to affect 2% of the population globally, and can occur at any age.
 For serious cases, a medical professional can prescribe a course of medication or injections.
 Otherwise shampoos and lotions can keep it under control.
 The best shampoo for scalp psoriasis (to treat serious, active cases) should be a tar-based shampoo – usually with coconut oil and salicylic acid to help dissolve the dead skin build-up.”

-If you have a question you’d like to ask Dr Sue Ann Chan, please send it to email@example.com
+If you have a question you’d like to ask Dr Sue Ann Chan about redness on the scalp, please send it to email@example.com